yi-ding-cs/TSception/README.md

 Install the requirements by:

 > $ pip3 install -r requirements.txt

-Note: The requirements.txt is inside the ./code/ folder
 # Run the code
 Please download the DEAP dataset at [website](http://www.eecs.qmul.ac.uk/mmv/datasets/deap/).
 Please place the "data_preprocessed_python" folder at the same location of the script (./code/).
-Go to the ./code/ folder where the scripts are by typing below command in terminal:

-> $ cd ./code/

 To run the code for arousal dimension, please type the following command in terminal: